 Drug possession and distribution can be either a felony or a misdemeanor.
 This depends on the drug, the quantity, and other factors.

-Often a user gets charged with drug possession with intent to distribute (or PWID), because he or she possesses several individually wrapped packages.
-Other indicators of distribution are weight, scales, unused plastic baggies, and the absence of a smoking device.
+Often a user gets charged with drug possession with intent to distribute drugs (or PWID), because he or she possesses several individually wrapped packages of drugs.
+Other indicators of distribution are weight, scales, unused plastic baggies, and the absence of a drug smoking device.

 Attorney Wegman usually hears the Commonwealth's expert testify that seized drugs are inconsistent with personal drug use.
-This testimony can lead a judge or jury to reach only one conclusion: drugs were possessed with the intent to distribute.
+This testimony can lead a judge or jury to reach only one conclusion: drugs were possessed with the intent to distribute them.

 A drug user may be put on probation that may include drug screens.
 Occasionally, a judge requires a drug user to complete the Virginia Alcohol Safety Action Plan or (VASAP).